***We are gifting $225,000+ of in-kind prizes.***

 In 1997, Hammad began producing, and executive producing indie films under the Lonely Seal banner.
-Within the same year, he began a 20+ year journey of serving as a judge, panelist, filmmaker advisor, showcase curator, screenwriting judge, advisory board member, sponsor and world cinema screener at several film festivals worldwide, like Sundance, SXSW, Slamdance, Nashville, and Cinequest.
+In the same year, he began a 20+ year journey of serving as a judge, panelist, filmmaker advisor, showcase curator, screenwriting judge, advisory board member, sponsor and world cinema screener at several film festivals worldwide, like Sundance, SXSW, Slamdance, Nashville, Cinequest and many more.

 In 2005, Hammad founded Lonely Seal Releasing, an international film distribution, and production company.

-In 2010, Hammad created “Script Accessible,” a screenwriting contest for writers with disabilities and non-disabled writers who write about disabled lead characters.
+In 2010, he created “Script Accessible,” a screenwriting contest for writers with disabilities and non-disabled writers who write about disabled lead characters.
 “Script Accessible ” was showcased at Slamdance in conjunction with the Writers Guild of America-West.
-Our first winner, “All the Wrong Reasons,” was produced and went on to win the Discovery Award at the 2013 Toronto International Film Festival.
+The 2010 winner, “All the Wrong Reasons,” was produced and went on to win the Discovery Award at the 2013 Toronto International Film Festival.

 Also in 2010, Zaidi created and wrote “Going Bionic,” a distribution and career strategy column that started at FilmThreat.
 New articles are on this site, and our 300+ archived articles are at www.GoingBionic.com.

-In 2013, Hammad Zaidi became an ownership partner of Industry Corporation, a Canada-based multinational video game and software entity.
-He also served as a founding member of the Industry Corp team that developed the Spark platform for businesses, the universal system to design and run all visual content on public screens.
+In 2013, Hammad Zaidi became an ownership partner of Industry Corp, a Canada-based multinational video game and software entity.
+He also served as a founding member of the Industry Corp. team that developed the Spark software platform for businesses; the universal system to design and run all visual content on public screens.

-In 2018, alongside Jonathan Nadeau, our CTO, Hammad created Lonely Seal Streaming, an interactive platform for independent cinema.
+Also in 2018, Zaidi and Nadeau are building Lonely Seal Streaming, an interactive platform for independent cinema.